 Nothing inspires more than being around inspiring people.
 One of the biggest lessons I learned in college and the last couple years of my life is that we are made for community.
 I personally believe are all natural-born creatives and that we are meant to thrive in solid community.
 The ability to form creative communities is in our blood.

 Often we think that writing, drawing or music are solo arts.
 Having an artistic career may be lonesome.
 While these professions require independent time to produce quality work, creative professions are not solitary positions.
-Behind every awesome creative professional is their supportive tribe of encouragers, workers and friends, doing what they can to unleash their creative side too.
+Behind every awesome creative professional is their supportive tribe of encouragers, workers and friends.

-Let me tell you—it boggles my mind how much creative ideas and inspiration we can generate when groups of different people come together, no matter the circumstance.
-It could be working with a group of kids on a puppet show or hanging out with friends talking about crazy photos found online.
+We can generate so many creative ideas when groups of different people come together, no matter the circumstances.
+I could be working with a group of kids on a puppet show or hanging out with friends talking about what appears on my Facebook feed.
 When there is a chance for your idea to leave your mind and enter someone else’s, options are limitless.
 For example, take a look at this quote:

 If we think of ideas like this, we can see how ideas can stay in the same place, yet travel somewhere new.
 Ideas can literally be in two places at once.
 Maybe that’s why we call it “sharing ideas.”
 Because when you share your idea, you are holding onto it yourself and also letting it go for the rest of the world to experience it too.
 This is one reason why ideas are more powerful than things.
 And why people are the transmitters of the most powerful things in the universe.Why Community is the MOST important thing to inspire creativity!
 Click To Tweet